DIVD’s work is of great importance, here is why

-This page explains why our work matters to society, partners, and other organisations.
+This page explains why our work matters to society, partners, and other organizations.

 Traditional methods, like penetration tests, often focus on a specific scope, usually limited to an organization’s IP addresses or URLs.
 In contrast, DIVD seeks to identify all systems with a particular vulnerability, often discovering issues in systems that organizations were unaware they had.